semihM/project_smok/README.md

    - Characters which are not allowed to be use as commonly intended: **" "**, **"'"**, **"""**, **";"**, **":"**, **","**, **"("**, **")"**, **"{"**, **"}"**

 ### Runtime character compilation
    - To get around the character limitations, there are some runtime compilation tricks available.
-These tricks can be used from both console and chat, but they require caller to have [script authorization](#add_script_auth)
+These tricks can be used from both console and chat, but they require caller to have [PS_USER_SCRIPTER user level](#user-levels-system)

       #### Using hex values
       + Replace the special characters **in arguments** with their respective hex values.
 Currently available replacements